citusdata/mongo_fdw/README.md

   * `username`: Username to use when connecting to MongoDB.
   * `password`: Password to authenticate to the MongoDB server.

+GUC variables:

+  * `mongo_fdw.enable_order_by_pushdown`: If `true`, pushes the order by operation to the foreign server, instead of fetching rows from the foreign server and performing the sort locally.
+Default is `true`.

 As an example, the following commands demonstrate loading the `mongo_fdw` wrapper, creating a server, and then creating a foreign table associated with a MongoDB collection.
 The commands also show